Rishpan/Rishpan/README.md

 # Rishpan

-Current MS in CS student at the University of Massachusetts Amherst.
+Hi, my name is Rishab Pangal.
+I'm a current MS in CS student at the University of Massachusetts Amherst.

 ## Group Projects